 Viewing live video feed over the internet or mobile phone.
-If you have a DVR and other equipment connecting to the internet, you may connect the wireless receiver to one of the video inputs of your DVR so that you can view the camera footage live in a remote location over the internet or on your cell phone.
-See the typical setup here.
+If you have a DVR or video encoder and other equipment connecting to the internet, you may connect the wireless receiver to one of the video inputs of your DVR/video encoder so that you can view the camera footage live in your local network or in a remote location over the internet on your cell phone.
+See a typical setup here.

 Easy installation.
 Setup can be completed within minutes.

-2) Send video wirelessly from the surveillance cam at the main gate back to the house.
+2) Send video wirelessly from the surveillance camera at the main gate back to the house.

 3) Send video wirelessly to the opposite building.